agb-mobile/AndroidVersion/README.md

 can tactics can also be changed per variant/split.
 It can ether modify existing version code or specify completely  new value.

-`SimpleVersionCode` creates version code from version name parameters (`major`, 'minor' and 'build').
+- `SimpleVersionCode` creates version code from version name parameters (`major`, 'minor' and 'build').
 By default each part will take up 2 digits but this is configurable through `digits` parameter.

-`StaticVersionCode` sets static value defined in `versionCode` parameter.
+- `StaticVersionCode` sets static value defined in `versionCode` parameter.

-`AddVersionCode` sums previously calculated value and value defined in `add` parameter.
+- `IncreaseVersionCode` increases previously calculated value by value defined in `by` parameter.

 By default plugin will set `SimpleVersionCode` with digits set to 2.